 Whilst in Kenya in 1952, King George VI died, and Elizabeth immediately returned to London as Queen Elizabeth II: she was crowned in June the following year, having announced the royal house would continue to be known as Windsor, rather than taking a name based on Philip’s family or ducal title.

-Queen Elizabeth remains the longest-lived and longest-reigning monarch in British history: her reign has spanned the decolonisation of Africa, the Cold War, and devolution in the United Kingdom amongst many other sizeable political events.
+Queen Elizabeth was the longest-lived and longest-reigning monarch in British history: her 70 year reign spanned the decolonisation of Africa, the Cold War, and devolution in the United Kingdom amongst many other sizeable political events.

-Notoriously guarded and reluctant to give personal opinions on anything, the Queen takes her political impartiality as reigning monarch seriously: the House of Windsor has cemented the constitutional nature of British monarchy, and kept themselves relevant and popular by allowing themselves to become national figureheads – particularly during times of difficulty and crisis.
+Notoriously guarded and reluctant to give personal opinions on anything, the Queen took her political impartiality as reigning monarch seriously: under her reign the House of Windsor cemented the constitutional nature of British monarchy, and kept themselves relevant and popular by allowing themselves to become national figureheads – particularly during times of difficulty and crisis.